Welcome to Anova's website! We encourage you to explore its many pages to learn more about Anova, our services, ACE Schools, and how we can help you.

 Anova Founder Andrew Bailey, is a highly experienced clinician and educator who has 30 years of experience working with children and families.
 Along with co-founder Ms. Ludwig, Mr. Bailey recognized an urgent need for educational and treatment options for Northern California families and launched Anova in 2000.

 - Mr. Bailey was appointed as Chair of the North Coast Area Regional Task Force on Autism and Related Disorders and is the developer of the Anova Method of Education and the ACE school model.

 - Anova is capable of serving individuals and families from birth through adulthood and provides a comprehensive range of treatment and educational services to those with all levels of ability.

-- In addition to Anova's three unique non-profit K-12 schools located in Santa Rosa, San Rafael, and Concord, CA, we also offer summer camps, services in public schools, and in-home support, as well as vital services such as Applied Behavior Analysis (ABA), Speech and Language Therapy, Occupational Therapy, Social Cognition Therapy, Sensory Integration, Early Intervention, diagnostic services, and Adapted Physical Education through five California Regional Centers, health insurers, fifteen public school districts, and private payment.
+- In addition to Anova's two unique non-profit K-12 schools located in Santa Rosa and Concord, CA, we also offer summer camps, services in public schools, and in-home support, as well as vital services such as Applied Behavior Analysis (ABA), Speech and Language Therapy, Occupational Therapy, Social Cognition Therapy, Sensory Integration, Early Intervention, diagnostic services, and Adapted Physical Education through five California Regional Centers, health insurers, fifteen public school districts, and private payment.